serverpod/serverpod_docs/docs/06-concepts/11-authentication/05-custom-overrides.md

 ### Implementing your own authentication scheme

-If you are implementing your own authentication and are using the `basic` scheme, note that this is supported but will be automatically unwrapped i.e. decoded on the server side before behing handed to your `AuthenticationHandler` implementation.
+If you are implementing your own authentication and are using the `basic` scheme, note that this is supported but will be automatically unwrapped i.e. decoded on the server side before being handed to your `AuthenticationHandler` implementation.
 It will in this case receive the decoded auth key value after the `basic` scheme name.

 If you are implementing a different authentication scheme, for example OAuth 2 using bearer tokens, you should override the default method `toHeaderValue` of `AuthenticationKeyManager`.
 This client-side method converts the authentication key to the format that shall be sent as a transport header to the server.